Corporate Governance

 03Evaluating the Effectiveness of the Board of Directors

 The Company analyzes and evaluates the effectiveness of the Board of Directors annually via a self-evaluation conducted by directors and Audit & Supervisory Board members.
-In fiscal year 2021, all directors and Audit & Supervisory Board members were surveyed regarding self-evaluations, Board administration and other issues, and interviewed on an individual basis, with responses analyzed and evaluated by the Board of Directors.
+In fiscal year 2023, all directors and Audit & Supervisory Board members were surveyed regarding selfevaluations, Board administration and other issues, and interviewed on an individual basis, with responses analyzed and evaluated by the Board of Directors.

-Owing to the aforementioned efforts, it was confirmed that free and lively discussions had been held, led by outside directors and Audit & Supervisory Board members, and that appropriate deliberations had been conducted by the Board of Directors.
-In addition, regarding issues identified in the evaluation conducted in fiscal year 2020, it was judged that discussions pertaining to the formulation of the Company’s DIC Vision 2030 long-term management plan had been enhanced through improvements such as the creation of multiple opportunities for explanation and deliberation.
+Owing to the aforementioned efforts, it was confirmed that free and lively discussions had been held, led by outside directors and outside Audit & Supervisory Board members, and that appropriate deliberations had been conducted by the Board of Directors.
+In addition, regarding issues identified in the evaluation conducted in fiscal year 2022, it was judged that discussions pertaining to the progress of the Company’s DIC Vision 2030 long-term management plan and of major investment projects had been enhanced through improvements such as the creation of multiple opportunities for explanation and deliberation, increased opportunities to hear explanations from executive officers who are foreign nationals, and the restructuring of the Company’s risk management system.
 Accordingly, the effectiveness of the Board of Directors was confirmed.

 Other Initiatives

-With regard to ensuring diversity, the Company states in this integrated report that it “works to foster a corporate culture that draws on its understanding and respect for diversity to produce creative ideas and to incorporate the concept of diversity into management”, thereby creating workplaces that enhance job satisfaction for employees.
-Respect for diversity and human rights is also stipulated in the Company’s basic sustainability policy.
+DIC works to foster a corporate culture that draws on its understanding and respect for diversity to produce creative ideas and to incorporate the concept of diversity into management, thereby creating workplaces that enhance job satisfaction for employees.
+Respect for diversity is also stipulated in the Company’s Basic Sustainability Policy.

-As measurable targets for ensuring diversity, the Company has set targets for percentage of management positions in Japan occupied by female employees and percentage of its overall labor force in Japan accounted for by foreign nationals, which it publishes in this report, together with actual figures for both of these statistics, as well as for other yardsticks such as mid-career hires as a percentage of total new hires.
+As measurable targets for ensuring diversity, the Company has set targets for percentage of management positions in Japan occupied by women and percentage of employees in Japan accounted for by foreign nationals, publishing actual figures in the integrated report.

 02Sustainability Initiatives

-The Company promotes sustainability initiatives in line with key themes that reflect its belief that, as a manufacturer of fine chemicals, it has a responsibility to address ESG-related issues, and discloses the progress thereof in this report.
+The Company promotes sustainability initiatives in line with 13 key themes that reflect its belief that, as a manufacturer of fine chemicals, it has a responsibility to address ESG-related issues, and discloses the progress thereof in the “Overview of Sustainability” section of its integrated report.

 Changes Implemented to Enhance Corporate Governance System